aelzenaar/bucephalus/README.md

 have a vacuumed TeX file to update) or `bucfup` (if you are adding a real file of some sort) to overwrite files and set the modification date.
 Adding files of the same name on different days adds new files, as before.

+### Web-only functionality
+The todo list is currently online only and is read-write by everyone - i.e. there is *NO AUTHENTICATION WHATSOEVER*!!!
+(When I add additional features, e.g. integration with services and/or editors, I will implement some form of auth.
+Otherwise, do not leave the todo functionality running when on a public server - it can be disabled by changing `enable_tasklist_web()` to return `False` in `config.py`.)

 ## Configuration
 Some configuration settings can be found in [config.py](app/config.py); for example, you can disable the random StackExchange q+a feature by changing `config.enable_long_fortunes()` to return `False`.